Sand skiing

 Sand skiing (occasionally sand-skiing) is a sport and form of skiing in which the skier rides down a sand dune or strides across a beach on skis.
 It is practised in many sandy areas, including Sossusvlei, Namibia and Peru, along with other boardsports such as sandboarding.
 Sand skiing equipment includes a pair of skis with a laminate base and wax that needs to be applied to reduce friction from the sand.
 An International Sandboarding and Sandski Association (InterSands) was founded in 2014 at St. Gallen, Switzerland.

-Henrik May, a German living in Namibia for some 10 years, set a Guinness World Record in speed sand-skiing on 6 June 2010.
-He reached a speed of 92.12 km/h.
+Mahé Freydier, a french ski instructor, set a Guinness World Record in speed sand-skiing on 27 September 2025 on Nazca dunes, in Peru.
+He reached a speed of 122 km/h.

 Competitions over the years have included: